NordicHPC/git-pr/README.md

 Here is our current short PR workflow (1):

-1. `git pr branch $brname`: create a new branch based on inferred `upstream/HEAD`.  (note: fetch first if you want to be sure to be up to date)
+1. `git pr branch BR_NAME`: create a new branch based on inferred `upstream/HEAD`.  (note: fetch first if you want to be sure to be up to date)

 2. Do work, commit, etc.

-3. `git pr push [-r]`: Infer upstream remote automatically and push to branch matching local branch name.
-The `-r` option automatically opens a MR/PR (Gitlab/Github).
+3. `git pr push [-o]`: Infer upstream remote automatically and push to branch matching local branch name.
+The `-o` option automatically opens a MR/PR (Gitlab/Github).

-5. Once you are done, `git pr rm $brname` to remove both local and remote branches (again inferring upstream remote).
+5. Once you are done, `git pr rm BR_NAME` to remove both local and remote branches (again inferring upstream remote).

 There is actually an even shorter way (2):